MathiasMSFT/Azure-Active-Directory/Identity/On-Prem to Cloud/README.md

 In this scenario, imagine you migrated all your workloads to Azure and your identities/groups are synced to Azure AD.
 You don't want to recreate all your synced objects in Azure AD.

+INFO: it's not possible to user MgGrapg to do that.

 ## User objects
 It's possible to convert identities to cloud-only.